-The amounts due to related parties are non-interest bearing and are payable on demand except for amounts due to Shareholders which carries an interest rate of 6.5% (31 December 2021: 6.5%) per annum.
+The amounts due to related parties are non-interest bearing and are payable on demand except for amounts due to Shareholders which carries an interest rate of 6.5% (31 December 2022: 6.5%) per annum.

-The related parties' transactions was made on terms equivalent to those that prevail in an arm's-length transactions.
+The related parties' transactions were made on terms equivalent to those that prevail in an arm's-length transactions.
 These terms are substantiated by similar transactions with unrelated parties.

-13. CASH AND CASH EQUIVALENTS
+13. BANK BALANCES AND CASH